humanmade/altis-local-server/docs/README.md

 ## Starting the Local Server

-To start the Local Server, simply run `composer serve`.
+To start the Local Server, simply run `composer server`.
 The first time you this will download all the necessary Docker images.

 Once the initial install and download has completed, you should see the output: